-As a result, all toys, trading cards, figures, and other similar items (i.e. jelly bands) are not permitted at school.
-If these objects are brought to school, they will be confiscated by the teacher and returned to the student's parent.
+As a result, all toys, trading cards, figures, and other similar items are not permitted at school.
+If these objects are brought to school, they will be confiscated by the teacher and returned to the student's parents.
 We appreciate your continued support to provide an environment that is conducive to teaching and learning.